Associate Degree Programs With Potential High Earnings

 Earning more money, by investing half as much time in school, is certainly an attractive prospect, but it doesn’t hold true with every field of study.
 If you’re interested in an associate degree, the following job titles may be smart options.

 It’s tough to pin down exactly what a webmaster’s job description is, since the role can vary so much from one organization to the next.
 Some webmasters are directly involved in a website’s creation and evolution; others are more like managers, who coordinate the work done by designers, content writers, architects, and technicians, while overseeing the site’s speed, traffic, and user feedback.
 The open-ended nature of the role means there’s some flexibility in terms of who’s suited for the job, and what they should study.
 Many webmasters earn a webmaster certification or an associate degree in Web administration.
-According to BLS, network systems and data communication analysts (job categories that encompass webmasters and Web developers) earn an average salary of $69,160.[iv]
+According to BLS, network systems and data communication analysts (job categories that encompass webmasters and Web developers) earn a 2012 median pay of $72,560.[iv]

 Radiologic technologists are the professionals who perform CT scans, MRI exams, x-rays, and mammograms.
 By completing a certificate or an associate degree program that’s accredited by the Joint Review Committee on Education in Radiologic Technology, RT students are poised to enter a growing field with plenty of advancement potential.
-In 2010, the average radiologic technologist earned more than $54,000 per year.[v]
-That’s not a bad return, considering “an associate’s degree is the most common educational path for radiologic technologists,” according to the U.S. Bureau of Labor Statistics (BLS).[vi]
+In 2012, a radiologic technologist earned a median salary of $55,910 per year.[v]

 Occupational Therapy Assistants

 If you’re skilled with moving parts, or you like to build things, you might have the makings of an engineering professional.
 Unfortunately, full-fledged engineers need to complete at least 4 years of college, which isn’t always enjoyable for tactile, hands-on learners.
 Engineering technicians, by contrast, can specialize in many of the same disciplines – like civil engineering, electrical engineering, or mechanical engineering – and seek employment after just 2 years of study* along with some relevant field experience.
-Construction engineering technology students, for example, can be hired as cost estimators (with a BLS-reported, median salary of over $56,000)[viii] or as building inspectors (with a median salary over $50,000)[ix].
-“Most employers prefer to hire someone with an associate’s degree or other postsecondary training in a field such as mechanical design technology,” advises the BLS.[x]
+Construction engineering technology students, for example, can be hired as cost estimators (with a BLS-reported, 2013 median salary of $58,860)[vii] or as building inspectors (with a median 2013 salary of $54,450). [viii].

 In the past, firefighters were hired out of high school, and only received on-the-job training.
-Today, as noted by an October 2011 article from Inside Higher Ed, more colleges are developing fire safety degrees at the associate level.[xi]
+Today, as noted by an October 2011 article from Inside Higher Ed, more colleges are developing fire safety degrees at the associate level.[ix]
 Many current firefighters still lack postsecondary credentials.
-So among the entire industry, the average firefighter’s salary sits just above $44,000 (per BLS)[xii].
+Among the entire industry, the 2013 mean firefighter’s salary was $45,250 a year.[x]
 But as the Inside Higher Ed piece notes, many firefighters earn “substantial pay bumps” and “promotion points” for completing college programs – like associate of applied science degrees in fire protection technology.
 AAS and AS degrees are also good primers for baccalaureate study, which is required by the National Fire Academy for executive officer certification.

 Paralegals and Legal Assistants

-According to the U.S. Bureau of Labor Statistics, paralegal roles are expected to grow by 18 percent between now and 2020.[xiii]
+According to the U.S. Bureau of Labor Statistics, paralegal roles are expected to grow by 17 percent between now and 2012 and 2022.[xi]
 An online associate degree in paralegal studies or an online paralegal certificate—with options available from big-name schools like Boston University and Post University—may help you gain entry into this exciting job sector.
 Some paralegal students enjoy concentration options in areas like intellectual property law or trade and finance law.
 If you’re drawn to courtroom drama, you might like to work in litigation support – helping lawyers prepare witnesses, collect evidence, and organize files related to civil or criminal cases.
 Some paralegals even work as legal researchers, helping to extract evidence from computer hard drives.
-In 2010, the median pay for paralegals and legal assistants was over $46,000.[xiv]
+In 2013, the median pay for paralegals and legal assistants was $46,990.[xi]